IZlatoustov/mariadb-columnstore-docker/tx_sandbox/labs.md

 | Separated     |    22475 |
 +---------------+----------+
 ```
-As you can the customers are almoust evenly distributed between single and married.
+As you can the Customers are almoust evenly distributed between single and married.
 Those we demographics analisys only.
 But we want to know more about their bying habbits.
 How much they buy?